-Word association devices such as mnemoics (an easy way of turning information into an easier to remember format) are great techniques for auditory learners, whilst physical learners might also want to give them a go as the act of creating them may invaluable.
-They are great for remembering facts and figures, in subjects such as the sciences, the humanities, and social sciences, however don’t over-do it, as you’ll confuse yourself with which once goes with which.
+Word association devices such as mnemonics (an easy way of turning information into an easier to remember format) are great techniques for auditory learners, whilst physical learners might also want to give them a go as the act of creating them may invaluable.
+They are great for remembering facts and figures, in subjects such as the sciences, the humanities, and social sciences, however, don’t overdo it, as you’ll confuse yourself with which one goes with which.

 You might want to try:

-In an acronym you can abbreviate information by creating a word where each letter stands for something.
-For example, a classic science mnemonic is OIL RIG, which describes the different between Oxidation and Reduction: Oxidation Is Loss, Reduction is Gain.
+In an acronym, you can abbreviate information by creating words where each letter stands for something.
+For example, a classic science mnemonic is OIL RIG, which describes the difference between Oxidation and Reduction: Oxidation Is Loss, Reduction Is Gain.

 They are easy to use for small amounts of information, which you can put on flashcards or post-its and stick around your room.
 Try and keep to short acronyms as they start getting hard to remember, especially when you use the same letter more than once.

 Acrostics are where you take the first letter of each word in a list you need to remember and use it to make a word.
-You when string these words together in a memorable sentence, for example to remember the order of the planets you tell yourself: My Very Easy Method Just Speeds Up Naming Planets.
+When you string these words together in a memorable sentence, for example, to remember the order of the planets you tell yourself: My Very Easy Method Just Speeds Up Naming Planets.
 Again, you can use these on flashcards or post-it notes and pin them up around the house.

 Rhymes and Songs